zilti/clojurefx/README.md

 * Declarative EDN GUI structure compilation
 * FXML loading and scripting
+* Simplified event binding (bind a Clojure function to an event trigger)
 * Turn a scene graph into a flat id-node-map and/or get nodes by id out of a scene graph

 ### Declarative UI programming